 How do I know if I have herpes or not?

-The only way to know for sure if you have herpes is to perform a home test or visit a healthcare provider for an examination.
+The only way to know for sure if you have herpes is to visit a healthcare provider for an examination or perform a home test.
 If you have symptoms, herpes can be diagnosed through looking at or swabbing the sores.
-If you don’t have symptoms or any visible blisters, a blood test will be performed (CDC, 2022).
-This can be done either with a home test or by a healthcare provider.
-An advantage of a test for herpes is that you can learn whether you have HSV-1 or HSV-2, and the chance of misdiagnosis is lower than from a visual examination.
+If you don’t have symptoms or any visible blisters, a blood test can be performed (CDC, 2022).

 References